-CIC has a very strong tradition of community service led by the Ayuda y Amistad (AyA).
+CIC also has a very strong tradition of community service led by the Ayuda y Amistad (AyA).
 This student-led organization supports several local orphanages through activities and fundraising.
 Students in grades 6-12 are expected to attend at least one AYA event in order to meet the grade requirements of the Citizenship Objectives.
-Please refer to the CIC CAS Handbook for details.
+These have been developed based upon preparing for the IB DP Creativity, Activity and Service (CAS) component of the IB Diploma program and Community and Service in the Middle Years Program.